 Where natural gas is used

-- The five largest natural gas consuming states and their share of total U.S. natural gas consumption in 2018 were
+- The five largest natural gas consuming states and their percentage shares of total U.S. natural gas consumption in 2019 were

 1 Total energy consumption is primary energy consumption in the end‐use sectors, plus electricity retail sales to the sectors and electrical system energy losses.
 Also includes other energy losses throughout the energy system.